Continuing with our series exploring innovative tech hubs worldwide, we take a look at the state of play in the Tallinn, Estonia tech scene

 One company that is leading the charge in this regard is Ericsson.
 Telefonaktiebolaget LM Ericsson (that’s Ericsson to you and me) is a Swedish multinational networking and telecommunications company, headquartered in Stockholm.

 Ericsson made headlines in Estonia in 2020 when it announced that it was partnering with Telia to switch on Estonia’s first commercial 5G network.
 Ericsson also plans to start manufacturing radio communication systems, with a plant for radio communication devices located in Tallinn.
-You can find out more about all open roles at Ericsson here.

 The ICT sector has been the most important aspect of Estonia’s economic growth over the last decade.
 According to reports, the ICT sector has brought in a huge 30 per cent in added value to the total economy.
 There were more than 6,000 companies operating in the ICT sector in 2019.